ryanatkn/gro/contributing.md

 I'm trying to make it flexible, and I welcome pointers on improving the usefulness of the software gracefully, but I also can't guarantee that Gro will work for your use cases.
+This is why Gro's tagline is:

+> opinionated tools for web development

+It's trying to signal that, "hey, opinions: feel free to disagree; MIT".
+But Gro _is_ more general-purpose than the phrase may suggest.
-SvelteKit and Vite are more general-purpose tools.
+But SvelteKit and Vite are _actually designed to be_ general-purpose tools.
 Please set your expectations accordingly 🐢
 I expect we'll see more kits/metaframeworks tailored to needs beyond Gro's scope